-- 1. Log into the IX10 WebUI as a user with Admin access.
+- 1. Log into the IX15 WebUI as a user with Admin access.

 - 2. On the main menu, click Status

 - 3. Under Networking, click DHCP Leases.

-Log into the IX10 command line as a user with full Admin access rights.
+- Log into the IX15 command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI.
+Type admin to access the Admin CLI. - 2.
+At the command line, type config to enter configuration mode:

 3. Show the static lease configuration.
-For example, to show the static leases for a lan named my_lan:
+For example, to show the static leases for a lan named my\lan: